 We recognise however that more dedicated support is required, for example to help us leverage more effectively our membership of organisations focussing on responsible investment issues.
-Across 2020, we undertook a gap analysis to identify and evaluate areas for improvement in our proposition as a means to establish the need for further investment in our internal resources, which led to us appointing a Head of Sustainability and Integration in January 2021.
+Across 2020, we undertook a gap analysis to identify and evaluate areas for improvement in our proposition as a means to establish the need for further investment in our internal resources, which led to us appointing a Head of Sustainability and Integration in January 2021 who will enhance the day to day oversight and support for efforts to integrate sustainability considerations into all aspects of our work, including stewardship.